Sharath424/Spring-Boot-2.7.8/README.md

 <div style="font-size:18px; text-align:justify;">

-**What is spring boot ?**
+**What is Spring Boot ?**

-* Spring Boot makes it easy to create stand-alone, production-grade Spring based applications that you can "just run".
+* Spring Boot makes it easy to create stand-alone, production-grade Spring-based applications that you can "just run".

-* we take an opinionated view of the spring platform and third-party libraries so you can get started with minimum fuss.
+* We take an opinionated view of the spring platform and third-party libraries so you can get started with minimum fuss.
 Most Spring Boot applications need very little Spring configuration

-* Spring Boot enables developers to focus on the business logic behind their microservice.It aims to take care of all the nitty-gritty technical details involved in developing microservices.
+* Spring Boot enables developers to focus on the business logic behind their microservice.
+It aims to take care of all the nitty-gritty technical details involved in developing microservices.
 </div>

 <div style="margin-left:350px;margin-top:20px;width:350px">